 Does it Make Any Sense to Respond to Indian Recruiters?

 I have stopped responding to Indian recruiters due to the reasons listed above.

 - First, the trust is not there because I don’t feel comfortable negotiating with Indians.

 - Secondly, I never feel as if I am getting a straight story.

 - Thirdly I have never actually run into an Indian recruiter that was any good at the job.
-This may sound harsh, but if I were to try to work in recruiting in say Russia, and where Russian was my second language and where I did not understand the cultural norms and could not communicate properly with candidates (and where I was also trying to cheat them), I think others would be right in dismissing me as unqualified to do the job.
+This may sound harsh, but if I were to try to work in recruiting in say Russia.
+Where Russian was my second language and where I did not understand the cultural norms and could not communicate properly with candidates (and where I was also trying to cheat them).
+I think others would be right in dismissing me as unqualified to do the job.
 I have wasted plenty of hours talking to Indian recruiters, and even explaining solutions to them.